Tuesday, March 30, 2021

 "To this day," Stephenson admitted, "I have never been able to rid my mind of the absurd impression that there was something not quite right about 'J. Parker Greene'."

-This was another story from Abe Lincoln, Storyteller.
+This was another story from the archives of Abraham Lincoln, Storyteller.

 Mac